stanislaw/SoftwareDesignHeuristics/README.md

 contain itself in its earliest forms of being (source code, documentation, drafts etc).
 Great example: Rust programming language had to start from [somewhere](https://github.com/graydon/rust-prehistory).

+> "View the problem in its simplest forms ...
+An excellent method for determining the meaning of something is to find out how it comes to be what it is."
+(Santiago Ramón y Cajal, "Advice for a young investigator")

 ### Trade-off of Encapsulation